sitepoint-editors/adobe-edge-of-time-and-trees/README.md

 adobe-edge-of-time-and-trees
 ============================

-Creating an inforgraphic in Adobe Edge Animate CC 2014
+Creating an infographic in Adobe Edge Animate CC 2014